Welcome.

 Immortan Thiel, Flamen Thielis Johnson, Marc Nero Andreessen Technologus, Zuck Domitian Teengirlicus, Imperator Trumpis Vance, Augur Sam Gaius Marius Altman.

-The Technologist Meme Man: Behold.
+The Meme Man: Behold.
 The men who burned the world so that we might have fire.

-The Technologist Meme Men are not going to succeed, of course.
-What they want to do goes against the very nature of the universe!
-I think some of them know that.
-And all the incentive mechanisms and network state bullshit is just a way to pump and dump their crypto investments.
-But the infrastructure they're funding is causing real harm.
+The Meme Men are not going to succeed, of course.
+Their plan only works if humans are machines.
+And humans are not machines!
+I think some of them know that their final alignment can never occur.
+And all the incentive mechanisms and network state bullshit are just a way to pump their crypto investments before they dump them.

 Mad Meg: Look.
 It’ll be a hard day.
 But I guarantee you that a 160 days’ ride that way…there’s nothing but salt.
 At least this way, you know, we might be able to…together…come across some kind of redemption